nark/WiredSwift/README.md

 * Write unit tests and enforce Github actions plan
 * Write minimal server code (embed mac server in client? — but still as a separated process)
 * Always try to be as close as pure Swift foundation when it relies to Wired framework
+* Make Wired a separated repository from the framework with Carthage, Package and Pods support
+*

 ## License